-The FETCH ONLY
+The FETCH ONLY clause is

 part of Oracle SQL's pagination and row-limiting syntax, introduced in Oracle